We can all read and write. But you want to know how to become a writer.

-Practice: While it might take a while for you to learn or refresh your grammar knowledge, there are literally hundreds of online tools that can help you.
+Practice: It might take a while for you to learn or refresh your grammar knowledge.
+But there are hundreds of online tools that can help you.

-Use one of the free versions to check your writing accuracy.
-If you notice that you are making certain errors consistently, you can work on learning and changing your bad writing habits and develop better grammar, punctuation and spelling accuracy.
+If you notice that you are making certain errors consistently, you can learn from them and change your bad writing habits.

-How can I turn being a writer into a paying job?
+How to become a writer and turn it into a paying job?

 Books and ebooks

-But be warned, there are winners and losers in book publishing of any form.
+But be aware that there are winners and losers in book publishing of any form.